 VEX based aerial photographs

 For those who don’t read Make magazine, it is all about building stuff like robots, or custom cars, or modifying your speak and spell to become a strange synthesiser.
-These guys build all kinds of stuff, and I strongly recommend you go out and read at least one.
+These people build all kinds of stuff, and I strongly recommend you go out and read at least one.
 It is published by O’Reilly, who are also known for some pretty good computer books, like the Nutshell series.

 Bre Pettis, one of the regular builders from the Make team, this week used a VEX kit to build a Kite Aerial Photography rig.
 Allowing him to fly the machine, and take snapshots from a height.
 This cool little rig took more than one attempt, with him using a pillar drill (or drill press) to drill aluminium parts to replace the VEX ones and lighten the overall device.
 The camera could be tilted up or down, and panned left or right.